EpsilonZ/CityVisualizer/code/README.md

 ```
 __To a lower number (increase the 14 to the result is lower).
 This will result in a less intermediate points so less smoothing is applied to the route.__
 __You can always mount a temporary higher swap to execute this__

+## Visualizing results

+Once you have generated your city you can travel to http://localhost to watch your simulation.
+Be aware that you'll have to select it through the interface on http://localhost/SimulacionFinal.html clicking on "Seleccionar archivo" and navigating to /var/www/html/Data directory.

+Also, if you want to analyze your traces, go to https://github.com/EpsilonZ/TrafficVisualizer and copy your generated file (no need to include sizes.txt) there to further analysis.